An introduction to the Sarsen Way

 How hard is the Sarsen Way?

-The Sarsen Way passes over comparatively gentle terrain, with each stage having less than 260m of ascent.
-This makes it suitable for most ages and abilities.
-However, the trail can be muddy in winter, and some road crossings and sections along quiet country roads and lanes require extra care.
-The trail takes around four days to complete, although it can be made shorter or longer depending on your timeframe and fitness.
-You can walk the route at any time of the year, although walking between early spring and the end of autumn offers the chance of more settled weather and better walking conditions.
+The Sarsen Way covers relatively gentle terrain, with each stage featuring less than 260 meters of ascent.
+This makes it suitable for people of all ages and abilities.
+However, be aware that the trail can be muddy during winter, and some road crossings, as well as sections along quiet country roads and lanes, require extra caution.
+The trail typically takes about four days to complete, but it can be shortened or extended based on your schedule and fitness level.

 Can I use public transport to travel to and from the route?